moggieuk/Happy-Hare/doc/leds.md

 <p align=center><img src="/doc/leds/led_connection.jpg" alt='LED Connection' width='80%'></p>

 LED strips can be formed but soldering together individual neopixels or using pre-made strips.
 You can also mix the two but if the "RGBW" order is different you must specify `color_order` as a list with the correct spec for each LED.
 There is a lot of flexibility in how the LEDs are connected - segments can even be joined in parallel to drive two LED's for the same index number.
-The only important concept is that each segment in the strip that represents the MMU gates must be contiguous, but the order is unimportant (see config examples below)
+The only important concept is that each segment in the strip that represents the MMU gates must be contiguous (ascending or decending), but the order of segments is unimportant (see config examples below)

 <br>